 Cooking Tips:

-- Cooling: for best results, this Christmas Pavlova needs to cool very slowly.
-This helps to prevent cracks forming and keeps it looking pretty.
+- Cooling: for best results, this Christmas Wreath Pavlova needs to cool very slowly.
+This helps to prevent cracks from forming and keeps it looking pretty.
 However, a slightly cracked pavlova wreath isn’t the end of the world.
 I rather like the rustic look.
 Plus, whipped cream and fruity berries can hide a multitude of sins!

 - Whipped cream: watch closely as you whip the cream and only take it to soft peaks.
 If you take it too far, it will split.
 It doesn’t have to be wasted though!
 Keep whipping and you eventually have homemade butter.
 You will need to start again with fresh cream for your pavlova wreath though…